d-murphy/nysdrillteams/README.md

 ### To Do

+* handle cursor for getFilteredRuns
-* add service for sponsers
+* considering select columns for some requests
+* state record flags are run in runDb
+* index on tournamentId?
+* test insert / delete / update, once tournaments are available.

 * add cors
-* need to do async in controllers after db
-* use an importer, esp on router
-* write db module
-* way to save images on teams
+* aws to save images

 * edit note endpoint
 * edit link endpoint
 * edit tournament live stream planned?